Table of Contents

-Let’s be honest, breastfeeding multiples isn’t always easy and this is especially true when they’re born very early.
-It can be quite a journey and breastfeeding doesn’t work out for every mum.
+Let’s be honest, breastfeeding twins isn’t always easy and this is especially true when they’re born very early.
+It can be quite a journey breastfeeding premature twins.
+And it doesn’t always work out.

 But that doesn’t mean they don’t need breastmilk!